Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Beyond the domestic market, Dubai's geographic position as a re-export hub connecting the GCC, Africa, South Asia, and Eastern Europe makes it an ideal base for traders seeking regional reach.
 Goods imported into Dubai South can be redistributed efficiently across multiple international corridors, with minimal friction and competitive logistics costs.

-What the Trading Licence Covers and Who It Suits
+What the Trading License Covers and Who It Suits

-The Plastic Doors, Windows and Building Products Trading Licence issued under activity code 4752.55 at Dubai South Business Hub Free Zone authorises businesses to import, export, distribute, and wholesale trade plastic doors, windows, frames, profiles, cladding panels, and a broad range of associated plastic building products.
-The licence sits within the Trading Licence category and is administered directly by the free zone authority.
+The Plastic Doors, Windows and Building Products Trading License issued under activity code 4752.55 at Dubai South Business Hub Free Zone authorises businesses to import, export, distribute, and wholesale trade plastic doors, windows, frames, profiles, cladding panels, and a broad range of associated plastic building products.
+The license sits within the Trading License category and is administered directly by the free zone authority.

 Setup Costs and Steps at Dubai South Business Hub Free Zone